varun-ms-s/advanced_openlane_workshop-documentation/README.md

 ![](day_1/Sunthesis_folder_reports.PNG)

 **PDKs**
-In PDK folder of oepnlane_working_directory you will find three folders. \
+In PDK folder of openlane_working_directory you will find three folders. \
 Skywater PDK-This is PDK which contaions all standard cells,spice files,library files etc\
 Open PDK-This basically consists of scripts which sorts the files in skywater PDK according to particular open source EDA tool.\
 SKY130 - Open PDK script creates specific folders for each open source eda tool and places those files from skywater PDK after sorting.\